openware/peatio/docs/currencies/plugin.md

 During this step you will create your own ruby gem for implementing your coin Blockchain and Wallet classes.

 We will use [peatio-litecoin](https://github.com/rubukybe/peatio-litecoin) as example.
-My advice is to clone it because I'm reckon you will need it.
+My advice is to clone it and use as plugin development guide.

 1. ***Create a new gem.
-And update .gemspec.💎***
+And update .gemspec.*** 💎

 ```bash
 bundle gem peatio-litecoin
 ```
 **Note:** *there is no requirements for gem naming and module hierarchy.*

-2. ***Add your gem dependencies to .gemspec.🛠***
+2. ***Add your gem dependencies to .gemspec.*** 🛠

-I use the next list of gems you could specify preferred by you.
+I use the next list of gems (you could specify preferred by you inside you gem):
 ```ruby
   spec.add_dependency "activesupport", "~> 5.2.3"
   spec.add_dependency "better-faraday", "~> 1.0.5"